docelic/bindgen/CONFIGURATION.md

 (one or more) spaces (` `) instead of exactly one underscore (`_`) to separate the words, although the underscore notation is more common.

-* `Y_is_Z` is true if the variable Y equals Z case-sensitively.
+* `Y_is_Z` is true if the variable Y equals Z case-sensitively
-* `Y_isnt_Z` is true if the variable Y doesn't equal Z case-sensitively.
+* `Y_isnt_Z` is true if the variable Y doesn't equal Z case-sensitively
 * `Y_match_Z` is true if the variable Y is matched by the regular expression in `Z`.
-The regular expression is created case-sensitively.
+The regular expression is created case-sensitively
 * `Y_newer_or_Z` is true when variable Y is newer or equal (>=) to Z.
-Both variables are treated as versions.
+Both variables are treated as versions
 * `Y_older_or_Z` is true when variable Y is older or equal (=<) to Z.
-Both variables are treated as versions.
+Both variables are treated as versions

 A condition block is opened by the first `if`.
 Later condition keys can use `elsif` or `else` (or `if` to open a *new* condition block).